atomixnmc/minidi-dict-ng1/docs/unstable/faq.md

 - - - - - - - - -

-  * ### Q: Can sites generated from MDwiki be crawled and indexed by search engines like Google?
+  * ### Q: Can sites generated from Minidi be crawled and indexed by search engines like Google?
   *  A: Yes, with some additional work.
 There is no user-friendly, easy solution yet, but we are working on it.
-Take for example [www.notesync.org] which is running MDwiki and fully indexed by google.
+Take for example [www.notesync.org] which is running Minidi and fully indexed by google.
 We are still evaluating best solutions to make the same techniques easily accesible for everyone.

   [issues]: https://github.com/Dynalon/mdwiki/issues
   [www.notesync.org]: http://www.notesync.org/